debrakayh/BCS_CyberSecurity/Offense/OffensiveTemplate.md

  ![nmap-scan](images\nmap-scan.png)
 ### Exploitation
-_TODO: Fill out the details below.
+Fill out the details below.
 Include screenshots where possible._

 The Red Team was able to penetrate `Target 1` and retrieve the following confidential data:
 - Target 1